-Top Factors That Influence App Development Outsourcing Cost
+Top Factors That Affect App Development Outsourcing Cost

-If you’ve been researching for the outsource app development cost, you’ll find that there isn’t a standard rate offered by the IT vendors.
+If you've been searching for the outsource app development cost, chances are you found that the IT vendors don't offer a standard rate.

 That’s because it isn’t possible to set a fixed figure.
 Various factors come into play when determining the cost of outsourcing mobile apps.

-It is a known fact that hiring IT developers in the US and Western European countries are costly.
+It is a known fact that hiring IT developers in the US and Western European countries is costly.
 Furthermore, the talent pool in those countries is quite limited.
-If you’re outsourcing to a seasoned developer in the US, you’ll be charged at a rate of $100 per hour on average.
-Meanwhile, engaging a developer with similar skills in Ukraine will only cost you around $35 per hour.
+If you’re outsourcing to a seasoned developer in the US, you’ll be charged at a rate of $135 per hour on average.
+Meanwhile, engaging a developer with similar skills in Ukraine will only cost you around $35- $55 per hour.

 App Type and Complexity